agyeiarcher/Crispy-VF/README.md

 |  Crispy Support: Medium Condensed³ | 174.5   | 320    | 20 |
 |  Crispy Support: Medium Extended³ | 410   | 475    | 450 |

-These master files were first made in Robofont, btu are now being produced in Glyphs for more speed, using Skateboard to visualise changes for nuanced axe such as grade, and Robofont Scripts, DesignSpace files, and Fontmake-specific tools to generate the exported file.
+These master files were first made in Robofont, but are now being produced in Glyphs for more speed, using Robofont and Skateboard to visualise changes for nuanced axe such as grade, and Robofont Scripts, DesignSpace files, and Fontmake-specific tools to generate the exported file.

-*³ Support files were added to have more control over certain font features such as diagonals and areas where weight management needed more nuanced control.
-Because of the nature of the font files used, it's also easier to use these files to preview and design test cases for more complicated glyphs.*

-The setup of the file creation is as follows:

-Crispy uses two design scenarios.
-The primary designspace file is one where the extreme values for the various axes are defined using value combinations for the parametric axes.
-The exported instances related to these are defined as:
+The logic is:
+1. Masters are designed and edited in Glyphs (manual)
+2. These masters are exported in .ufo format and VF instances are created and managed by Robofont + Skateboard (manual)
+3. The necessary instances to be used for masters for Grade, Weight, and Width will be generated in min/max grade pairs per style. (manual)
+4. These instances are handled by Robofont and Skateboard using a designspace file, and masters for Stylistic versions are exported (automated/scripted)
+4. The final instances that include configurations for both Stylistic and Parametric axes are exported, in additions to checks for matching widths on grade masters and tools like ttfautohunt being applied.

+The Current output file should support and include masters for:

 * Width: Min/Max
 * Weight: Min/max